bioperl/bioperl.github.io/howtos/EUtilities_Web_Service.md

 ### `elink`, the Link adaptor, and the `linkset` iterator

 The `LinkAdaptor` manages LinkSets.
 In `SoapEU`, an `elink` call *always* preserves the correspondence between submitted and retrieved ids.
-The mapping between these can be accessed from the adaptor object directly as `id_map()`
+The mapping between these can be accessed from the adaptor object directly as `id_map()`:

 ```perl
 my $links = $fac->elink( -db => 'protein',